Rural Electric Cooperatives

 Rebates

 Many of New Mexico’s Rural Electric Co-ops receive their electricity and energy efficiency rebates from Tri-State.
 This list of rebates for their residential and commercial customers comes from the Socorro Electric Co-op website, but other NM co-ops may have similar rebates.
-Check with your co-op before you make purchases and begin your project.
+Check with your co-op to see what they offer before you make purchases and begin your project.

 • Energy Audits for commercial, industrial and agricultural producers